Architecture

 • the run registry — one active run plus the history stax list shows;

-• the binary registry — the loaded images, symbol tables, and code bytes that turn raw addresses into names and disassembly;
+• the binary registry — loaded images, symbol tables, and code bytes that turn raw addresses into names and disassembly;

 stax — the CLI